adon-cloudcannon/landing-page-test/src/collections/posts/a-new-way-to-configure-your-cloudcannon-sites.md

 author: fe9a75cd-0633-422b-8cc2-76bdfe319f28
 permalink: /blog/{{ title | slugify }}/
 cta:
-  title: Try it out today
+  title: Try the new config interface today
   body_text: >-
-    Build a new static site on CloudCannon, or open one of your existing sites, and try browsing through your configuration file.
-We’d love to know what you think!
+    Build a new static site or open one of your existing sites, and try browsing through your configuration file. <br/>We’d love to know what you think!
   button:
     content:
       link: https://app.cloudcannon.com/register?trial=cc_standard